-Banff Centre Mountain Film and Book Festival announced its five finalists for its inaugural BanffPitch competition.
-The young filmmakers pitch their film projects to an international jury in front of a live audience!
+Banff Centre Mountain Film and Book Festival announced the winner for its inaugural BanffPitch competition.

-The live pitch event takes place on November 8, 2025, at 2 pm (MST) at the Max Bell Auditorium, Banff Centre, during the nine days of the Festival.
-The event is free and open to public to attend.
+The live pitch event took place on November 8, 2025, at 2 pm (MST) at the Max Bell Auditorium, Banff Centre, during the nine days of the Festival.
+The event was free and open to public to attend.
 Click here for more information.

-The pitches will be evaluated by a jury panel of renowned filmmakers, producers and film programmers—Michael Brown, Joni Cooper, Joachim Hellinger, Ava Karvonen, and Greg Moga.
-Winners will be announced at the end of the pitch event on November 8, 2025.
+The pitches were evaluated by a jury panel of renowned filmmakers, producers and film programmers—Michael Brown, Joni Cooper, Joachim Hellinger, Ava Karvonen, and Greg Moga.
+Winners were announced at the end of the pitch event on November 8, 2025.

 About BanffPitch